Rapid1898-code/Facebook-Auto-Poster/README.md

 Finally in case of problems or questions have a look at my general Online-FAQ for my tools:
 https://www.rapidtech1898.com/htmlFinanztools/en/faqFinanceToolsEN.html

-If this doesn´t help pls feel free to get in contanct with me!
+If this doesn´t help pls feel free to get in contact with me!